Drizzin/Kingdom-Hearts-Balloon-Themes/README.md

 Link to the add-on (not made by me) for use with these themes: https://github.com/onimitch/ffxi-balloon-ashitav4/tags

+Drag and drop the "kh", "kh-days" and "kh-com" folders into "C:\Ashita\addons\Balloon\themes" or wherever your balloon themes folder is located.

 Type /bl theme "name" for the theme you want to use when ingame

 Enjoy!